seanrreid/ccs_curriculim_hub/docs/lessons/dev-fundamentals/git-101/index.md

 ### Conceptual

-- How is git different from GitHub?
+- How is `git` different from GitHub?

-### Architect

-None for this lesson.

 ## Additional Resources